Climate Strike: Friday, September 20th

 “Commonwealth agencies can continue to demonstrate their commitment to both environmental and fiscal stewardship by implementing best practices to reduce energy and resource consumption, improve energy efficiency, realize cost savings, and protect the environment,” said Governor Wolf.

 The GreenGov Council will encourage and coordinate the incorporation of environmentally sustainable practices into the commonwealth government's policy, planning, operations, procurement, and regulatory functions, and strive for continuous improvement in efficiency and performance.

 The announcement comes at a time when Pa is feeling more harmful impacts from our changing climate, and comes on the same day it was reported that U.S. carbon emissions increased in 2018.

 Philadelphia joins Chester and North Hampton Township, adopting C-PACE and beginning implementation.
 Philadelphia expects to do approximately $100 million in loans in the first year!
 The final guidelines for the Commercial PACE Program have been issued.
-C-PACE is a very useful way to finance energy efficiency, renewable energy and water efficiency improvements on commercial buildings statewide.
+C-PACE is a great way to finance energy efficiency, renewable energy and water efficiency improvements on commercial buildings statewide.